m4rtyr/MyCourses/AlgorithmsII/notes/week1.md

 #### Finding Paths

-Computing the path from $s$ to $v$ involves using Depth First Search and storing the path in a queue.
+Computing the path from $s$ to $v$ involves using Depth First Search and finding the path from $s$ to every other vertex in the graph, storing the edges in an array.

+**Prove: DFS allows us to provide clients with a path from a given source to any marked vertex in time proportional to its length**.

+*Proof*:

+Through induction, the array used to store each edge connecting the vertices together is a tree rooted at the source.
+To build the path requires following the tree from the source to the vertex.

+### Breadth First Search

+Generally interested in problem of single source shortest paths: given a graph and source vertex $s$, support queries of form *is there a path from $s$ to a given target vertex $v$?* If so, find a shortest such path.

+Using a FIFO queue, we start from $s$ and check its edges for vertex $v$.
+If not found, we then go out two edges and check for vertex $v$ again.
+We do this until we find vertex $v$.